 Hello!
-My name is Mr. Boehm (the kids all call me Mr. B as my last name is difficult to pronounce) and I'm the technology teacher here at Marysville school.
-Last year I was a student teacher for Mrs. Chedester and Mrs. Chambers and I've learned heaps about myself through my experience teaching alongside the both of them.
-This is my first year teaching and I'm very excited to be a part of the Marysville team.
+My name is Andrew Boehm (the kids all call me Mr. B as my last name is difficult to pronounce) and I'm the 4th Grade teacher here at Marysville school.
+I began here four years ago as a student teacher for Mrs. Chedester and Mrs. Chambers and I've learned heaps about myself through my experience teaching alongside the both of them.
+This is my first year teaching a grade level classroom after spending the previous two as the technology teacher here.
+I'm very excited to be a part of the Marysville team.
 After teaching overseas in Japan for a year in 2009, my passion for education lead me to pursue this as a career full time.
 As with any new teacher, some days are easier than others, but as a whole, I can't imagine myself teaching anywhere else.

 This year we've covered a lot of material in class.
 Our schedule differs daily, but the mornings are usually spent with the kids working in Reading and Math block.
 After Math, we have an early lunch and recess, then it's back to work with Writing and one of our daily 'Specials' (Library, Art, Playworks, Technology), another chunk of Reading, some Number Corner, and finally Social Studies or Science.Friday's our afternoons are spent in Drama, Counseling, and P.E. back-to-back-to-back.
 Phew, that's a lot to cover!
 It's important your student comes to school on time, well rested, and ready to learn.